 Being a leader in today’s complex, global environment is challenging.
 The business environment is characterized by constant changes in technology, as well as increased globalization and diversity.
-You must be able to successfully mobilize and coordinate resources in such an environment.

 The Management minor was developed to meet an increasing demand for management skills at all organizational levels.
 Whether you are a business or liberal arts student, you will gain an understanding of complex managerial issues that corporations face today through this minor.